pgRouting/pgrouting/doc/src/tutorial/tutorial.rst

 -------------------------------------------------------------------------------

 Once you have all the prep work done above, computing a route is fairly easy.
-We have a lot of different algorithms but they can work with your prepared road network.
+We have a lot of different algorithms that can work with your prepared road network.
 The general form of a route query is:

 .. code-block:: sql